Sha-Kumar/Decision_Tree_Generator/README.md

-# Actively under development
+# 💪🏻👨🏻‍💻 Actively under development 💻🕵🏻‍♂️

-## Decision_Tree_Generator
-Web Site to Generate the Decision Tree from the given Data Set.

-# 🙏🏻 Welcome to Decision Tree Generator!
+## 🙏🏻 Welcome to Decision Tree Generator!

 A website to generate your decision tree's developed using flutter, just upload the dataset then download your tree in desired format.